czymara/czymara.github.io/_pages/presentations.md

 - Invited talk at the [Immigration, Public Opinion, and Crime in the Digital Age (IPODA) - Leveraging online data sources with insights from traditional survey methods](https://druedin.com/2025/01/21/call-for-papers-immigration-public-opinion-and-crime-in-the-digital-age-ipoda/) workshop at University of Cologne 🇩🇪 on 28.
 April 2025.
 - Ringvorlesung mit dem Titel "Von Nationen und Narrativen – Identitäten in multiethnischen Gesellschaften" an der Johannes Gutenberg-Universität Mainz 🇩🇪 am 17.
 Juni 2025 (mit Antonia May).
 - Two presentations accepted at this year's [European Survey Research Association conference](https://www.europeansurveyresearch.org/conference/utrecht-2025/) at Utrecht University 🇳🇱 on 14.-18.
 July 2025.
+- One presentation accepted at this year's [ECSR Annual Conference](https://ecsrnet.eu/news/ecsr-2025-annual-conference/) at the University of Cologne 🇩🇪 on 3.-5.
+September 2025.

 Past Talks (Selection)
 ------